alesk/cv/README.md

 ## Education

-University degree in electrical engineering

-Faculty of Electrical Engineering - Univerza v Ljubljani
+University degree in electrical engineering at [Faculty of Electrical Engineering - University of Ljubljana](http://www.fe.uni-lj.si/eng/)

-Driving Licence

-B/Clean
+Driving Licence: B/Clean

-Health

-Excellent

-Interests
+## Interests

 I am an avid runner and a passionate fiction reader.
 Occasionally I do other sports as biking, free climbing, swimming and hiking.